Hubs-Foundation/reticulum/guides/api.md

 # Hubs Server API
-Reticulum includes a [GraphQL](https://graphql.org/) API to better allow you to write plugins or customize the app to your needs.
+Reticulum includes a [GraphQL](https://graphql.org/) API that grants programmatic access to server resources.

+Note: This API is currently in alpha testing and is not yet available for use.
+(Users cannot generate API Access Tokens.)

 ## Accessing the API
+Hubs Cloud administrators can enable or disable the API by toggling `App Settings > Features > Public API Access` in the admin panel.

-The API can be accessed by sending `GET` or `POST` requests to `/api/v2_alpha/` with a valid GraphQL document in the request body.
-Note: This path is subject to change as we get out of early testing.
+Once enabled, the API can be accessed by sending HTTP `GET` and `POST` requests to `<your_hubs_cloud_host>/api/v2_alpha/`.

-Requests can be sent by a variety of standard tools:
-- an `HTTP` client library,
-- a command line tool like `curl`,
-- a GraphQL-specific client library,
-- any other tool that speaks `HTTP`.

-Reticulum ships with [GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql#graphiql), a graphical interactive in-browser GraphQL IDE that makes it easy to test and learn the API.
-It can be accessed by navigating to `<your_hubs_cloud_endpoint>/api/v2_alpha/graphiql`.
-[This example workspace](../test/api/v2/graphiql-workspace-2020-10-28-15-28-39.json) demonstrates several queries and can be loaded into the GraphiQL interface.
-You will have to generate and supply your own API access tokens.

 ## Authentication and Authorization
-Most requests require an API Access Token for authentication and authorization.
+You must attach an API Access Token with each request.

+To attach an API Access Token to a request, add an `HTTP` header named `Authorization` with value `Bearer: <your API token>`.

 ### API Access Token Types
 There are two types of API Access Tokens:
 - `:account` tokens act on behalf of a specific user
-- `:app` tokens act on behalf of the hubs cloud itself
+- `:app` tokens act on behalf of the Hubs Cloud itself

 ### Scopes
-When generating API Access Tokens, you specify which `scopes` to grant that token.
-Scopes allow the token to be used to perform specific actions.
+Each API Access Token specifies its `scopes`.
+Scopes allow a token to be used to perform specific actions.

 | Scope | API Actions |
 | --:            |         --- |